Legal Research

 2. Ask Your Question Naturally

 Type your question directly in the dedicated space or use the microphone 🎤 by clicking the Start Recording button at the bottom right.
-No need to format your question like a technical prompt - our system processes your request regardless of its formulation.
-Simply speak as you would with a colleague.
-To get more precise answers, don’t hesitate to detail your context (factual situation, parties involved, stakes) and to specify the type of response expected (legal analysis, legal references, case law examples).
-The more detailed your request, the more relevant and adapted Ordalie’s response will be to your specific need.
+No need to format your question like a technical prompt — phrase your request as you would with a colleague.
+For more precise answers, detail your context (factual situation, parties involved, stakes) and specify the type of response expected (legal analysis, legal references, case law examples).

-Good to know: Ordalie uses technology combining several AI models developed by Ordalie as well as LLMs (Mistral, Llama, GPT-4o).
-This system selects relevant sources, presents them in the gray Research box, then sorts and synthesizes the information to formulate a precise response with appropriate citations.
+Ordalie automatically selects relevant sources, presents them in the Research box, then sorts and synthesizes the information to formulate a response with matching citations.

 3. Add Context to Your Search with @ Mentions 📎